fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

   > This is all still open for discussion.
 Basically, attributes aren't allowed on expression-locals in F# today, and I was looking for something sufficiently weird to highlight that this is a here-be-dragons compiler optimization feature.

+* [ ] "Will task and taskSeq handle both Task and ValueTask?
+Will it require that all tasks use the same type, or is there some way to await a mix of the two types?"